limbusdev/limbusdev.github.io/android_guideline.md

 **Additional steps**

+> If you use Neo Store you can enable the NewPipe source from its settings.

 You can install **NewPipe** from F-Droid.
 But since YouTube often changes its API's it is much better to always have the latest NewPipe installed.
 The newest version has some days delay on the official F-Droid repository, therefore we do the following: